-The LDX C86 Compact Series consists of a range of powerful 3G/HD and High Frame Rate cameras with an upgrade option for native HDR operation.
-The LDX C86 HiSpeed and LDX C86 XtremeSpeed are the world's first self-contained high-speed cameras in a small form factor.
+The LDX C92 and C96 Compact Series consists of a range of powerful 3G/HD and High Frame Rate cameras with an upgrade option for native HDR operation.
 They are an extension to the revolutionary LDX range of cameras built for business flexibility and operational excellence with superior imaging, processing and performance.